 Professional Acting Two Year FdA

-Professional Acting One Year MA (for International students)
+Professional Acting One Year MFA (for International students)

 FdA Costume Course Key Facts 2018-19

 Costume for Theatre, Television and Film One Year BA Hons top-up